Sayan3sarkar/Social_Media/README.md

 3. Add new posts

-4. Delete existent posts specific to that user
+4. Delete or Update existent posts specific to that user

 5. Can upload profile picture

 6. Can view posts of other users

 7. Logout of their accounts

+8. Can reset their account password by receiving a password reset link on their register email